 The word in Hebrew for Lion is “Arieh,” and that’s what they called “Leo.”
 It carries with it the connotation of “Rending or tearing.”
 The Arabs called him, “Al Asad: The Lion who rends or who makes waste.”
 The Syrians had a name for him, too: “Aryo,” which means, “The Lion who rends.”
 The Egyptians named him, “Pi-Mentekeon: The plucking asunder!”

-The Greeks and Romans had names called him “Leon and Leo,” respectively.
+The Greeks and Romans called him “Leon and Leo,” respectively.
 Both simply mean “Lion.”
 Interestingly, when Leo is used in Hebrew, it conveys the same meaning as it does in the Arabic and Syrian languages: Leaping forth as a flame or coming vehemently!
 Yikes!
 When referring to God speaking to Moses out of a burning bush, for instance, this word is used to describe the sense of flames bursting or leaping forth.

 Do the names of the stars echo this message?